John R. "Jack" McGill Obituary (1928 - 2020) Omaha World-Herald

-Jack (92), Dad, grandfather, brother, uncle and friend went to join his wife Marie of nearly 70 years in heaven on November 30th, 2020.
-He was preceded in death by his parents, John and Ruth McGill, sister, Marilyn Kohlbeck (Joe).
-He is survived by sons: John and Alea McGill, Joe and Caye McGill and Steve and Jodi McGill; three granddaughters: Marla, Lauren Hayes (Phil), and Liza; brothers, Dave (Bernie) and Paul (Arhild).
+Jack (age 92), Dad, grandfather, brother, uncle and friend went to join his wife of nearly 70 years, Marie, in Heaven on November 30, 2020.
+He was preceded in death by his parents, John and Ruth McGill; and sister, Marilyn Kohlbeck (Joe).
+He is survived by sons: John and Alea McGill, Joe and Caye McGil,l and Steve and Jodi McGill; three granddaughters: Marla, Lauren Hayes (Phil), and Liza; and brothers, Dave (Bernie), and Paul (Arhild).

 HEAFEY-HOFFMANN-DWORAK-CUTLER